unreliablecode/BepInEx-Fsharp-Plugin/README.md

 # BepInEx-Fsharp-Plugin
 BepInEx plugin in Fsharp!
-You might be wondering on how do code BepInEx plugin in F# Here's the Example of it start from writing the MainClass, Writing a MonoBehaviour Registering your own MonoBehaviour class in IL2CPP and adding the class to your Own GameObject!
+You might be wondering how to code BepInEx plugin in F# (Fsharp) Here's the Example of it start from writing the MainClass, Writing a MonoBehaviour Registering your own MonoBehaviour class in IL2CPP and adding the class to your Own GameObject!